-The Maharashtra MBA CET 2017 is scheduled to be conducted on March 4 and 5 in computer based mode.
+MAH CET or Maharashtra Common Entrance Test 2018 for MBA/MMS admission of the state is scheduled to be conducted on March 10 and 11 in computer-based mode.
 With few days left for the test, Careers360 brings you an interview with MAH CET Expert, Ranjit Calangutkar, Course Head for Maharashtra MBA CET, T.I.M.E., Mumbai who shares some helpful tips to crack MAH CET.

-Mr. Calangutkar shares his inputs explaining the key factors of the test and strategies to prepare and attempt MAH CET.
-According to the expert, MAH CET MBA is a test of speed, which needs high accuracy in answers.
-Ranjit recommends learning of a few speed enhancement techniques to overcome the challenge of attempting 200 questions within 150 minutes.
+Calangutkar shares his inputs explaining the key factors of the test and strategies to prepare and attempt MAH CET 2018.
+According to the expert, MAH CET is a test of speed, which needs high accuracy in answers.
+He recommends learning of a few speed enhancement techniques to overcome the challenge of attempting 200 questions within 150 minutes.

-Further, he mentions smart preparation and practice as key factors for securing good scores in MAH CET 2017.
-Read his interview to know about the MAH CET exam pattern along with the test taking tips to crack MAH CET 2017.
+Further, he mentions smart preparation and practice as key factors for securing good scores in MAH CET 2018.
+Read his interview to know about the MAH CET exam pattern along with the test-taking tips to crack MAH CET 2018.

-Careers360: Could you share some preparation techniques for the test?
+Careers360: Please share some preparation techniques for the test?

 Careers360: What are your tips on test taking?